tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

   Be careful to not to confuse these two symbols.

 - Driving motors with 100Hz PWM works just fine with the H-Bridge and the motors I have.
-Need to experiemnt more with those numbers.
+Need to experiment more with those numbers.

 *** Future directions ***